expln/metamath-lamp/docs/guide.md

 There are many other ways we could have proven this, and in fact, we could have done some of this with less manual work by more aggressively using backwards search.
-Many steps "simply worked", but there's no shame in creating intermediate steps that aren't instantly proved; you can apply the same process for proving intermediate statements.
+Many steps "simply worked" in this example, but there's no shame in creating intermediate steps that aren't instantly proved.
+If there are intermediate statements you need to prove to lead to the goal, just apply the same process - repeatedly work to prove those intermediate statements.

 ### Creating your own examples from existing proofs